UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 ANSYS/CFX and ANSYS/Fluent are commercial fluid dynamics packages.

 ANSYS/CFX and ANSYS/Fluent version 17.2, 18.0, 19.1 and later are available.
 The ANSYS Electromagnetics Suite (AnsysEM) is available from version 19.1 onwards.
-ANSYS Mechanical is available from 2019.r3 onwards.
+ANSYS Mechanical and Autodyn are available from 2019.r3 onwards.

 Before these applications can be run, the user needs to go though a number of set up steps.
 These are detailed here.